JennEYoon/datasciY/tasks-website.md

   * Time to finish Level 1 projects page.
   * geosnap received feedback.
 Fix df with each year slice.  apply inflation separately.
 How?
 Need to have a very clear idea of what output is required from my code.
 Right now I am fuzzy.
 Hot a whole lot of help from maintainer.
 Write tests install software and read through the whole example and documentation.
 Figure out what is going on.
 Then fix the small issue.

+#### Update 11/12/2019 This Week To Do

+ 1. Get Level 1 Graphs up.
+Gave out my website to people at PyData NY.
+ 1. Next week - contact jobs from PyData NY.
+More work on my Projects.html page.
+ 1. 2 weeks from now -- Do some tutorials, replicate projects.
+Post on my Projects page.
+    - Extend with my own data if time allows.
+ 1. Meetup - do week 4 notebooks, watch videos, read math book Bishop chapter 5.

 --- end ---